 NSAIDs may be used to relieve pain.

-All the activities that causes knee pain should be stopped and patient is put on physical therapy which consists of exercises aiming at restoration of muscle balance of quadriceps, improving range of motion, and restricting the offending activity.
+All the activities that cause knee pain should be stopped and the patient is put on physical therapy which consists of exercises aiming at the restoration of muscle balance of quadriceps, improving range of motion, and restricting the offending activity.

 Strengthened quadriceps muscle helps to stabilize the patella.